Youngstown St. looks for home win vs Green Bay

 Youngstown St. looks for home win vs Green BayNew

+SUPER SENIORS: Youngstown State’s Naz Bohannon, Garrett Covington and Michael Akuchie have collectively scored 47 percent of the team’s points this season, including 49 percent of all Penguins scoring over the last five games.

-CLAMPING DOWN: The Phoenix have allowed just 74.8 points per game across four conference games, an improvement from the 89 per game they allowed in non-conference play.ACCURATE AMARI: Amari Davis has connected on 45.8 percent of the 24 3-pointers he’s attempted and has made 9 of 16 over the last five games.
-He’s also converted 78.1 percent of his foul shots this season.
+DEFENSIVE IMPROVEMENTS: The Phoenix have allowed only 76.6 points per game across five conference games, an improvement from the 89 per game they allowed against non-conference competition.ACCURATE AMARI: Amari Davis has connected on 39.3 percent of the 28 3-pointers he’s attempted and has made 9 of 19 over the last five games.
+He’s also made 79.5 percent of his free throws this season.

-LONG-RANGE THREAT: Green Bay’s PJ Pipes has attempted 47 3-pointers and connected on 34 percent of them, and is 11 for 29 over his last five games.
+FLOOR SPACING: Green Bay’s PJ Pipes has attempted 57 3-pointers and connected on 36.8 percent of them, and is 8 for 18 over his past three games.

-COLD SPELL: Green Bay has lost its last five road games, scoring 61.8 points, while allowing 84 per game.
+TWO STREAKS: Green Bay has dropped its last six road games, scoring 64.3 points and allowing 84 points during those contests.
+Youngstown State has won its last three home games, scoring an average of 78.7 points while giving up 65.

-DID YOU KNOW: Youngstown State has posted an excellent offensive rebound percentage of 41.1 percent this year.
-That rate is ranked seventh in the country.
-The offensive rebound percentage for Green Bay stands at just 21.8 percent (ranked 292nd).
+SECOND CHANCES: Youngstown State has posted an excellent offensive rebound percentage of 41 percent this year.
+That rate is ranked sixth in the nation.
+The offensive rebound percentage for Green Bay stands at just 22.1 percent (ranked 294th).

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25